 Who Is Maisie's Mom In 'Jurassic World 2'?
 The Mystery Holds The Key To The Entire Movie

 Spoilers ahead.
 Plenty of familiar faces return in Jurassic World: Fallen Kingdom, including Chris Pratt's velociraptor wrangler Owen and Bryce Dallas Howard's park manager Claire.
-The film's even bookended by Jurassic Park's own chaos mathematician Ian Malcom, warning about the dangers of dinosaurs.
-But it's the new characters that point the way towards the future of the films, and none are more key than young Maisie, granddaughter of John Hammond's former business partner Ben Lockwood and raised by the wealthy scion after her mother's death.
-Figuring out who is Maisie's mom in Jurassic World 2 unlocks a shocking surprise that changes the entire series.
+The film is even bookended by Jurassic Park's own chaos mathematician Ian Malcom, warning about the dangers of dinosaurs.
+But it's the new characters who have the most stake in the future of the films, and none are more key than young Maisie, the granddaughter of John Hammond's former business partner Ben Lockwood who was raised by the wealthy scion after her mother's death.
+Figuring out who Maisie's mom in Jurassic World 2 is unlocks a shocking surprise that changes the entire series.

 Living in an enormous, isolated castle with only his estate planner, his granddaughter, and her nanny for company, Ben Lockwood's attempting to continue the work of his long-estranged business partner John Hammond, potentially rescuing the remaining dinosaur of Isla Nubar from a pending volcanic eruption.
 He and Hammond had an unspecified falling out years before Hammond opened Jurassic Park, and each went their separate ways continuing DNA research.
 It's clear Lockwood's as obsessed with dinosaurs as Hammond was, but his research went far enough that Hammond refused to continue working with him.

 The key to that research turns out to be Maisie.
 Though she often asks Lockwood about her mother, who she was told died in a car accident, Maisie is never allowed to see the pictures of her.
-At one point her nanny, stunned to be let go by Lockwood's villainous estate planner Eli, stammers out she's always taken care of Maisie, of both of them.
-When Maisie finally does get her hands on her grandfather's photo album and finds a picture of her mother, it's not a grown woman, but a young girl identical to Maisie she finds.
+At one point her nanny, stunned to be let go by Lockwood's villainous estate planner Eli, stammers that she's always taken care of Maisie, of both of them.
+When Maisie finally does get her hands on her grandfather's photo album and finds a picture of her mother, she sees not a grown woman, but a young girl identical to Maisie.
 The line in the sand between Hammond and Lockwood was human cloning, and as Hammond succeeded with dinosaurs, Lockwood succeeded with his own daughter.

 Maisie is a direct clone of herself.
 Like the dinosaurs taken from Isla Nubar and brought back to the estate by Eli, she didn't ask to be created, and yet exists, posing a living ethical dilemma.
 Eli lied to Lockwood about a rescue plan for the remaining dinosaurs, and has instead captured them to sell off to the highest bidder.
 Dinosaur DNA is an extremely valuable asset, and Eli and original Jurassic park scientist Henry Wu are working to weaponize it by creating a vicious, yet loyal and trainable velociraptor.